 Ensure that your account allows you to use your mobile phone while abroad.
 Check if you are on a special operator roaming package, this will affect your roaming costs.

 Know how to use your voicemail abroad.
 Since 1 July 2010, receipt of a voicemail while roaming in the EU is free.
-However, you may be charged for accessing or listening to a voicemail message and the cost is generally the same as the cost of calling home.
-Check these costs with your operator and check out what you need to do if you wish to disable voicemail while roaming.
-As with contacting customer care, the usual short code may not work.
+This is generally not the case when travelling outside the EU.
+Additionally, you may be charged for accessing or listening to a voicemail message and the cost is generally the same as the cost of calling home.
+Check these costs with your operator.
+Depending on where you are travelling, it may be worthwhile turning off (disabling) your voicemail while roaming in order to avoid any unnecessary roaming costs.
+For contacting customer care, the usual short code may not work.
 You need to be aware of the alternative means of accessing voicemail.
 Contact your operator for details.

 Check out www.callcosts.ie to calculate the cost of texts and calls while abroad.
 This will help you decide how best to communicate with home while in the EU.
 You can also check if a special operator roaming package is best for your planned usage.